Global Women's Health

 - Facilitate U.S. resident training experiences that will nurture interest and experience among future leaders in international women’s health, and educate residents and faculty on the broader implications of women's health care needs.

-In Monrovia, Liberia, we have partnered with other Mount Sinai departments as well as other US academic medical centers to send teams of physicians to a tertiary care hospital.
-The United Nations Development Programme (UNDP) cites Liberia as a country with only six obstetrician gynecologists, where the average life expectancy for women ranks 186 out of 194.
-Here, our physicians provide critical training and education for local healthcare providers to help improve these odds.
+In Monrovia, Liberia, for instance, where the female mortality rate is 180 out of 1,000 live births and where there are only six obstetrician gynecologists in the entire country, we have partnered with other Mount Sinai departments, as well as other U.S. academic medical centers to send teams of physicians to a tertiary care hospital to provide critical training to local healthcare providers to help change these odds.

 The Pan American Health Organization estimates that El Salvador is a country with one of the highest incidence of cervical cancer in Latin America.
 Our team provides training for healthcare providers to perform and treat colposcopy for early cervical cancer screening.